Chow-Witt rings of classifying spaces for symplectic and special linear groups: Chow--Witt rings of classifying spaces of symplectic groups

 \subsection{Computation of the Chow--Witt ring}

 Next, we have to discuss the independence of the classes.
 In Brown's argument, cf. \cite{brown}, this also follows directly from the long exact cohomology sequence.
 This argument doesn't quite work for the Chow--Witt rings because the long exact sequence for $\mathbf{K}^{\op{MW}}_n$-cohomology only has a short piece (three terms) with Chow--Witt groups, and we have little information on the remaining pieces of the $\mathbf{K}^{\op{MW}}_n$-cohomology of ${\op{B}}\op{Sp}_{2n}$.
 This problem already appears with Chow-rings.
 One way to deal with it, cf. \cite{RojasVistoli}, is to restrict to tori, to compute the images of the characteristic classes and to show independence there.
 This is basically the splitting principle.
 However, for our situation, we should not look at the maximal torus of $\op{Sp}_{2n}$ but at the ``quaternionic torus'' $\op{SL}_2^{\times n}\hookrightarrow\op{Sp}_{2n}$.
-Note that the corresponding symplectic splitting principle and the relevant flag schemes also appear in \cite{PaninWalter}.
+There are corresponding quaternionic projective spaces $\mathbb{HP}^n$ which are finite-dimensional approximations to ${\op{B}}\op{Sp}_2$.
+The quaternionic projective $n$-space $\mathbb{HP}^n$ can be defined as the open subscheme of those $2$-dimensional subspaces in a $2n+2$-dimensional symplectic vector space such that the restriction of the symplectic form is nondegenerate.
+Said differently there is an identification $\mathbb{HP}^n\cong\op{Sp}_{2n+2}/\op{Sp}_2\times\op{Sp}_{2n}$.
+More information on the subtle geometry of quaternionic projective spaces can be found in \cite{PaninWalter}, which also discusses the symplectic splitting principle and the relevant flag schemes.
 Actually, to get the splitting principle, we can use the quaternionic projective bundle formula for trivial bundles, found in \cite[Theorem 8.1]{PaninWalter}.
 An alternative description of the motivic cell structure of $\mathbb{HP}^n$ which also allows to compute the cohomology and deduce the symplectic splitting principle is obtained in \cite{voelkel}.

 \begin{proposition} Let $S$ be a smooth scheme.
 For any $n$, there are isomorphisms

 where $\op{p}_1$ is the Pontryagin class of the tautological rank 2 symplectic bundle over $\mathbb{HP}^n$.
 Stabilization to the limit $n\to\infty$ yields an isomorphism